 Creative route

-This route is for applicants in the creative industry who are entering the United Kingdom for short-term contracts or engagements for up to 12 months.
+This route is for applicants in the creative industry who are entering the United Kingdom for short-term contracts.
+On the other hand they can engagements for up to 12 months.
 Applicants must have a confirmed job offer and their employment sponsored by a UK employer licensed by the Home Office.

 Sporting routes